kaste/mockito-python/docs/recipes.rst

 Python has no `new` keyword to get fresh instances from classes.
 Man, that was a good decision, Guido!
 So the uppercase `S` in `requests.Session()` doesn't have to stop us in any way.
 It looks like a function call, and we treat it like such: The plan is to replace `Session` with a factory function that returns a (mocked) session::

-    from mockito import when, mock
+    from mockito import when, mock, verifyStubbedInvocationsAreUsed

     def test_fetch(unstub):
         url = 'http://example.com/'